 Sign into My Cardinal Green for a complete list of waste reduction actions, and earn rewards

-Whether you attend a tour, take a training, or commit to bring your own reusables for the week, you'll earn points for conserving resources and advancing campus sustainability.
+Whether you attend a virtual tour, arrange a training for your department, or commit to bring your own reusables for the week, you'll earn points for conserving resources and advancing campus sustainability.

 Background and Results

 Stanford has performed more than 30 waste audits over the past several years, with interesting results.
 These audits reveal that most of what ends up in Stanford's landfill bins, is not actually landfill at all.
-If Stanford recycled all aluminum cans, plastics bottles, glass jars, office paper, and paper packaging, another 385 tons could be added to the university’s recycling total!
+26% of the waste is recyclable and 36% is compostable, it is just in the wrong bin!

 During Stanford's waste minimization campaign, the campus reports its diversion and landfill numbers on a weekly basis to the national Campus Race to Zero Waste competition.
 The Campus Race to Zero Waste results have been consistently strong over the years with Stanford winning 1st place for Food Organics in 2020 and 1st place for Per Capita Category for Large Campus in 2021 and 2022!

-- Re-buy – Buy recycled or repurposed products when necessary and possible.
-Check out Stanford Surplus Property Sales, Reuse Portal, and for labs, the Surplus Chemical Program
+- Check out Stanford Surplus Property Sales, Reuse Portal, and for labs, the Surplus Chemical Program